xuaic/local-typing-monaco/README.md

 import { TypeDefinitionResolver } from '@xuaic/local-typing-monaco';

 const resolver = new TypeDefinitionResolver({
-  cacheEnabled: true,
+  cacheEnabled: true, // Enable caching
-  recursionLimit: 10,
   baseUrl: '/node_modules', // Path to your node_modules directory
-  cachePrefix: 'typing-cache' // Memory cache prefix });
+  pathPrefix: '', // Prefix for type definition file paths });

 // Resolve type definitions for a package